Astronomical Society of India

-Pune is the Society's President.
+Prof. Dipankar Banerjee, director of Aryabhatta Research Institute of Observational Sciences, Nainital, is the society's president.

 The Society makes a series of awards, the most prestigious of which is the Prof. M. K. Vainu Bappu Gold Medal awarded once every two years to "honour exceptional contributions to Astronomy and Astrophysics by young scientists anywhere in the world."
 Previous award winners include: